Xalalau/backdoor-shield/README.md

 Be aware that it's better to run these commands on a dedicated server or in lan mode, as in singleplayer the game will practically freeze until the scan finishes.

-It is worth noting that it's a good idea to focus searches to obtain relevant and reduced results.
-Multiple folders can be selected by the commands, like:
+It's worth noting that it's a good idea to focus searches.
+Instead of scanning the your entire addons library, scan only some selected folders like this:

     bs_scan_full addons/myAddonA addons/myAddonB

 And an interesting thing to do here is to isolate suspicious files in subfolders within the addons folder (like addons/isolation/suspiciousAddon).
-That way, the game will mount all the content but it'll not execute.
+That way, the game will mount all the content but it won't be executed.
 Now we can run the command:

     bs_scan_full addons/isolation/suspiciousAddon